Lomasumi'nangwtukwsiwmani: Strengthening Communities Through Collaborative Actions

 Natwani Coalition - "Working towards preserving and Restoring the healthy food system and agriculture traditions of the Hopi and Tewa People" Established in 2004, the Natwani Coalition hosts the Hopi Food and Agricultural Symposium every two years, provides technical assistance to local farming projects, along with grants to local farmers and recently launched a local traveling exhibit of historic farming photos.

-Owl & Panther Project – Established in 1997 this project provides refuge through creative writing and counseling to refugee families who have been impacted by trauma, torture and traumatic dislocation in the Tucson, AZ
+Owl & Panther Project – Established in 1995, this projects provides quality expressive arts programing and community for refugee families impacted by torture, trauma and traumatic dislocation who have been resettled in Tucson, AZ.

 Among the Hopi, to give (maqa) has been at the heart of our society and social compact since time immemorial.
 The honor of giving means respecting and honoring both the giver and the recipient.
 In Hopi culture, giving is reciprocal, binding individuals and groups to each other and the spiritual realm.
 Work is a gift based on kinship and gender.
 Hopi people build their homes with sumi'nangwa, all together, and nami'nangwa, mutual concern for others welfare.
 The very cornerstone of Hopi society is the exchange of mutually beneficial gifts, and relationships reconfigured by those exchanges.
 Gifts are communications in a language of social belonging.